 The 401(k) Plan allows you to withdraw money from your account while you are still working for the Employer.
-Please note that if you take a withdrawal before age 55 a 10% penalty tax will apply to the taxable portion of the distribution, in addition to regular income tax.
-See the "Taxation of Benefits" section.
+Please note that some of the withdrawal options listed below may allow you to take a withdrawal of your account before age 59 1/2 (e.g., hardship withdrawals).
+Under IRS rules, if you take a withdrawal before age 59 1/2, a 10% penalty tax may apply to the taxable portion of the distribution, in addition to regular income tax.
+(See the "Taxation of Benefits" section below for more information).
 If you are married at the time of your withdrawal, you can only take a withdrawal if your spouse consents to it.
 Your spouse's consent must be in writing on a form approved by the Plan Administrator and must be witnessed by a notary public or a 401(k) Plan representative.
 Spousal consent will not be required if you are able to establish to the satisfaction of the Plan Administrator that your spouse cannot be located, or if you are legally separated or have been abandoned and you have a court order to that effect.
 The amount of your withdrawal will not include amounts that serve as collateral on a loan you have borrowed from the Plan, unless you repay the loan.

-Age 591/2 Withdrawals.
-Once you reach age 591/2, you may withdraw all or a portion of your account balance (including investment gains and losses) at any time.
+Age 591⁄2 Withdrawals.
+Once you reach age 591⁄2, you may withdraw all or a portion of your account balance (including investment gains and losses) at any time.